aliostad/BeeHive/README.md

 ### Controlling actor parallelism by configuration

-BeeHive by default looks for configuration values (both app.config and Azure config) `"Beehive.ActorParallelism." + <Actor Type Name>` and if it finds it, uses the count as the degree of parallelism.
+BeeHive by default looks for configuration values (both app.config and Azure config) `Beehive.ActorParallelism.<Actor Type Name>` and if it finds it, uses the count as the degree of parallelism.
 For example, this sets number of actors to 5 for class MyActor:

 ``` XML
   <add key="Beehive.ActorParallelism.MyActor" value="5" />